yosephsa/secure-encrypt/README.md

 This shell script requires the following packages: *gpg* and *wipe*.
 If these packages are not installed the shell script will attempt to install them.
 Otherwise please install them youself.

 #### Warning:
-Due to the way SSDs are designed, a complete secure wipe on an SSD **IS NOT POSSIBLE**.
+Due to the way SSDs are designed, a complete secure wipe on an SSD **is not possible**.
 For more information about the topic of SSDs and secure deletion here is an informative paper. https://www.cs.auckland.ac.nz/~pgut001/pubs/secure_del.html.
-Under the ***Even Further Epilogue*** is an explanation to why a secure wipe is not possible* on an SSD.
+Under the *Even Further Epilogue* is an explanation to why a secure wipe is not possible* on an SSD.

 #### Usage:
 1. download the secure-encrypt.sh file